kalyankranth/Hospitalized-Heart-Failure/README.md

 # Hospitalized-Heart-Failure
 This project includes detailed clinical, laboratory, and outcome data for 2,008 patients admitted with heart failure to Zigong Fourth People’s Hospital in Sichuan, China, between 2016 and 2019.

+## Project Overview
+This project analyzes detailed clinical, laboratory, and outcome data for 2,008 patients admitted with heart failure to Zigong Fourth People’s Hospital in Sichuan, China, between 2016 and 2019.
+The goal is to uncover clinical and demographic patterns associated with mortality and morbidity , particularly in elderly patients and support early identification of at-risk subgroups.

+We use a **four-stage analytics framework**:
+- **Descriptive** – What happened?
+- **Diagnostic** – Why did it happen?
+- **Prescriptive** – What can be done?
+- **Predictive** – What might happen next?

 **Objective:**
 This project explores heart failure patient data from PhysioNet to identify clinical and demographic patterns related to **mortality and morbidity**, particularly in elderly patients.
 The goal is to **support early identification of at-risk subgroups** by analyzing trends in key clinical indicators such as **ejection fraction**, **serum creatinine**, **sodium levels**, and comorbid conditions.
 We deliberately avoid predictive modeling in this project.
 Instead, we focus on **descriptive and diagnostic analysis** to uncover actionable insights that can support early interventions and improve patient outcomes.

 ## Dataset Source
 **Source:** [PhysioNet - Heart Failure Clinical Records](https://physionet.org/content/heart-failure-zigong/1.3/)